Walter L. Pohl

 Aspirations for outdoors work and adventure determined me to study geology, petrology, mineralogy and palaeontology at the University of Vienna (1959-64).
 Thereafter, meeting my wishes to work in industry, Profs.
 W.E.
 Petrascheck (Economic Geology) and E. Clar (Engineering Geology) entrusted me with a challenging doctoral research subject: the geological survey and synthesis of an underground lignite mining district.

-Immediately after the promotion (PhD 1966), Voest-Alpine Mining (a resource conglomerate in Austria) employed me for providing geological services to all their mines and quarries.
-In 1970, I was offered the position of Senior Geologist by VAM Ltd. for Gunpowder and Mammoth copper mines (Mt.
+Immediately after promotion (PhD 1966), Voest-Alpine Mining (a resource conglomerate in Austria) employed me for providing geological services to all their mines and quarries.
+In 1970, I was offered the position of Senior Geologist by VAM Ltd. at Gunpowder and Mammoth copper mines (Mt.
 Isa region, Queensland, Australia), followed by exploration for coal in the Bowen Basin and again copper (Texas Instruments).
-Called away again (1972), I joined the Geological Survey of Rwanda as an economic geologist in the team; the main task was geologically mapping tungsten and tin mines, both underground and open pit operations, structural and genetic modelling, and developing concepts for exploration.
+Called away again (1972), I joined the Geological Survey of Rwanda as an economic geologist in the small team; the main task was geologically mapping tungsten and tin mines, both underground and open pit operations, structural and genetic modelling, and developing concepts for exploration.
 In 1974, my mentor Prof. Petrascheck recalled me as a postdoc in charge of overseas projects and related teaching at the University of Mining (Austria).
 This brought about that I acquired the "Habilitation" in Applied Geology (the academic qualification of autonomous teaching at university, in 1976), and an Associate Professorship in 1980.
 During this period, my work place was mainly Africa but projects called me to Arabia, India, Australia, the Americas and Turkey.
 In Kenya, for example, I led a major mapping and greenfield exploration project of extensive areas in the Tsavo (main resource: gemstones) and South Coast regions (the Mrima Hill apatite-REE carbonatite plug and Ba-Pb-Zn vein deposits).

 In that spirit in 2007, I launched an international research project entitled “Sustainable Restitution/Recultivation of Artisanal Tantalum Mining Wasteland in Central Africa” (short title Coltan Environmental Management) and until the end of 2008, when I left Germany, acted as its coordinator.
 Prof. Bernd Lehmann of Clausthal University kindly took over and lead the Coltan Project team until the conclusion of the project in December 2014.
-I continued to be involved as a Senior Consultant (an example is a presentation accessible at the link above under http://coltan-environmental.org/Thoughts-Pohl.pdf).

 Repeatedly, I was invited to deliver graduate and postgraduate courses, from exotic Algiers (Algeria), via Alpbach (Tyrol), Bujumbura (Burundi), Cardiff (Wales/U.K.), Goettingen (Germany), Graz (Austria), Guanajuato (Mexico), Nairobi (Kenya), Makerere (Uganda) to the capital of classic music and of Alpine salt mining, Salzburg (Austria).
-Although I am an enthusiastic academic teacher, I enjoyed a long string of consulting assignments for local and international resource companies, geological state surveys and for international organisations such as UNDP and UNESCO.
+Although I am an enthusiastic academic teacher, I also enjoyed a long string of consulting assignments for local and international resource companies, geological state surveys and for international organisations such as UNDP and UNESCO.

 My favourite achievements apart from the books are my geological maps of the underground tin mine Rutongo in Rwanda (1978), two geological quarter degree sheets that I surveyed and published with the Geological Survey of Kenya (1979 and 1980), a seminal paper on metamorphogenic ore deposits (1992), and the discovery of new ore bodies that resulted from my consulting.
 Geological mapping of, for example, the volcanic architecture of the Cabo de Gata (Spain) epithermal gold district, or the underground exposures in the Asse salt mine and radioactive waste repository (Germany) with student groups are highlights not reflected in my publications list.
 The biggest privilege was my role in training a number of African and European PhD’s and postdocs in economic and environmental geology.